ThemeZee/gridbox/README.md

 C) Theme Options
 ===================================

-Poseidon supports the awesome Theme Customizer for all theme settings.
+Gridbox supports the awesome Theme Customizer for all theme settings.
 Go to WP-Admin > Appearance > Customize to open the Customizer.

 ===================================